MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-api-user-identifier-guidance.md

 # Guidelines for user identifier in UserGroup.XML

-When generating the UserGroup.XML in the submitted package, you must enter the user identifier as show
+When generating the UserGroup.XML in the submitted package, the user identifier requires

-#### Requirements:

-- Have a maximum of one identifier per user in a single package.
+- A maximum of one identifier per user in a single package.
 - The 'login' attribute of the user identifier requires a UPN. **Do not** enter a non-UPN email address.